-- 1. NOTES the Bushfire Risk Management Plan has been reviewed and assessed by the Office of Bushfire Risk Management as compliant with the standard for bushfire risk management planning in Western Australia; - 2.
-ENDORSES the Bushfire Risk Management Plan as shown in Attachment 1; and - 3.
+NOTES the Bushfire Risk Management Plan has been reviewed and assessed by the Office of Bushfire Risk Management as compliant with the standard for bushfire risk management planning in Western Australia;

+- 2. NOTES that Administration will seek input from the City's Environmental Advisory Committee into the treatment schedules for environmentally sensitive City-managed land identified in the Bushfire Risk Management Plan 2019-2024 at the commencement of the implementation phase; - 3.
+ENDORSES the Bushfire Risk Management Plan; and - 4.
 ACKNOWLEDGES that the City is the owner of the Bushfire Risk Management Plan and has responsibility, as far as reasonable, to manage the implementation of the Bushfire Risk Management Plan and facilitate the implementation of bushfire risk management treatments by risk land owners.

-1. Bushfire Risk Management Plan - January 2019 18/442763 Minuted
+1. Bushfire Risk Management Plan - January 2019 18/442763